 An intensive form of therapy is a bone marrow transplant.
 The purpose is to replace the damaged bone marrow with healthy tissues.
-Before this happens, doctors must first collect blood-forming stem cells from the patient and destroy their existing sick bone marrow.
-The stem cells are then placed in the body to eventually help grow new bone marrow.
+Before this happens, doctors must first collect blood-forming cells from the patient and destroy their existing sick bone marrow.
+The cells are then placed in the body to eventually help grow new bone marrow.

 Depending on the patient’s condition, the doctor will have to decide which treatment is best suitable.
 They will likely start with a less invasive option or a combination of them before considering a bone marrow transplant.

 Stay On Top Of Your Health To Catch Multiple Myeloma